jmike/macos-dev-setup/README.md

 # Mac-OSX-Ninja-Setup

-Best practices to setup Mac OSX for ninja devs.
+Best practices to setup Mac OSX like a ninja dev.

 #### Table of Contents